OREGON ASSOCIATION FOR MUSIC THERAPY BYLAWS

 Media Coordinator (Elected)

 SECTION III.
-No individual shall hold one elected office for more than two consecutive terms.
+No individual shall hold one elected office for more than Three consecutive terms.

 SECTION IV.
-The regular term for all officers shall commence ten days after the election.
+The regular term for all officers shall commence ten days after the election and shall last for a period of one year.

 SECTION V. The appointed officers of OAMT shall be appointed by the President with the approval of the Executive Board.
 The Government Relations Representative may also be approved by the WRAMTA Government Relations Representative.
 The Media Coordinator may be a non-professional member.
 Appointed officers are non-voting members of the Executive Board.